Andexanet alfa: History

 It was approved in the United States in 2018 based on data from two phase III studies on reversing the anticoagulant activity of FXa inhibitors rivaroxaban and apixaban in healthy volunteers.
 As a condition of its accelerated approval, the ANNEXA-I study was conducted comparing it to other currently used reversal agents ("usual care").

+Andexanet alfa was voluntarily withdrawn from the market by the manufacturer following safety concerns expressed by the FDA.
+Production and distribution was ended December 22, 2025.

 Society and culture

 Economics

 Initial pricing (AWP) is $58,000 per reversal (800 mg bolus + 960 mg infusion, $3,300 per 100 mg vial) which is higher than reversal agents for other DOAC agents (idarucizumab for use in dabigatran reversal is $4,200 per reversal).